On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Additional Results for Section

-From Fig.~\ref{fig:reident_smp_acs} (all plots) and Figs.~\ref{fig:reident_smp},~\ref{fig:reident_smp_non_uniform_grr}--\ref{fig:reident_smp_oue} (left-side plots with $\epsilon$-LDP metric), one can note that the attackers' RID-ACC follow similar behavior as the analytical results in Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}.
-Indeed, the risks of re-identification deeply depend on how well the attacker can profile each user on multiple collections such that the profile can be found on Census-based background knowledge $\mathbb{D}_{BK}$.
-With uniform privacy metrics, all users report a different attribute per survey, which leads to higher re-identification rates.
-On the other hand, if users sample attributes with replacement, there is a lower probability of selecting different attributes for each survey, which bounds the re-identification risks.
-Besides, the results agree with intuitive expectations, as increasing $\epsilon$ also increases the privacy leakage, thus leading to higher re-identification rates.
+Since Figs.~\ref{fig:reident_smp} and~\ref{fig:reident_smp_pk_uni} present results for the \textbf{uniform} $\epsilon$-LDP privacy metric setting, Fig.~\ref{fig:reident_smp_nonuni_eps} illustrates the attacker's RID-ACC on the Adult dataset for top-k re-identification on using the SMP solution, the full knowledge FK-RI model (left-side plots) and partial knowledge PK-RI model (right-side plots) with \textbf{non-uniform} $\epsilon$-LDP privacy metric across users, and by varying the LDP protocol and the number of surveys (i.e., data collections).
+With a uniform privacy metric, all users report a different attribute per survey, which can lead to higher re-identification rates.
+On the other hand, if users sample attributes with replacement, there is a lower probability of selecting different attributes for each survey, which can bound the re-identification risks.
+For these reasons, the RID-ACC of Fig.~\ref{fig:reident_smp_nonuni_eps} decreased by about $40\%$ in comparison with the RID-ACC of Figs.~\ref{fig:reident_smp} and~\ref{fig:reident_smp_pk_uni}.

+Focusing now on the $\mathbf{\alpha}$\textbf{-PIE metric}, Figs.~\ref{fig:reident_smp_uni_alpha} (\textbf{uniform setting}) and~\ref{fig:reident_smp_nonuni_alpha} (\textbf{non-uniform setting}) illustrate the attacker's RID-ACC on the Adult dataset for top-k re-identification on using the SMP solution, the full knowledge FK-RI model (left-side plots) and partial knowledge PK-RI model (right-side plots), and by varying the LDP protocol and the number of surveys (i.e., data collections).
+As one can note, even using a high Bayes error probability as $\beta_{U|S}=0.95$ for each attribute and collection, the $(\mathcal{U}, \alpha)$-PIE privacy metric leads to higher attacker's RID-ACC in comparison with Figs.~\ref{fig:reident_smp},~\ref{fig:reident_smp_pk_uni} and~\ref{fig:reident_smp_nonuni_eps} in which $\epsilon =1$.
+In fact, these higher $RID\textrm{-}ACC$ when using $\beta_{U|S}$ can be explained due to not using a local randomizer when $k_j$ is small~\cite[Proposition 9]{Murakami2021} (the case for several attributes in the Adult dataset), with more difference for other protocols such as SUE, OUE and OLH.
+For this reason, the re-identification rates of all LDP protocols follow similar behaviors on Figs.~\ref{fig:reident_smp_uni_alpha} and~\ref{fig:reident_smp_nonuni_alpha}.